smartcomputerlab/Internet-Multimedia-with-Jetson-TX1/README.md

 # Introduction
 This repository contains the text preparation for the module **Internet & Multimedi & AI** as well as the codes and media files necessary to carry out the laboratories.
 The IA models must be loaded separately.
-By default they are pre-loaded on our boirds.
+By default they are pre-loaded on our boards.
-The main aim of these laboratories is the understanding of Internet Protocols used to carry the multimedia content and new AI appliocations transforming speec to text and text to speech.
-In some cases this kind of operation is called "streaming".
+The main aim of these laboratories is the understanding of Internet Protocols used to carry the multimedia content "video-audio streaming" and new AI applications transforming speech to text (STT) and text to speech (TTS).
+In some cases this kind of operation is called "text streaming".
 The essential Internet Protocols such as : IP, TC, and UDP do not provide any information about the timing.
 That is why to correctly send/receive the multimedia content we need an additional protocol called **RTP, Real Time Protocol**.
 RTP carries time markers and the sequence numbers related to the data packets (media frames).
 In case of transformed **Speech-To-Text** we just use UDP packets to send/receive text messages.
 These text message are transformed into speech at the receiving node.
-In Lab4 we propose to use **ChatGPT** to generate the GStreamer pipelines for a number of examples.
+In **Lab4** we propose to use **ChatGPT** to generate the GStreamer pipelines for a number of examples.
 The generated pipelis are adapted to run our platform.

 # Hardware
 We are going to work with the last generation of **ARM** based **SBC** boards built around **RK3588 SoC**.
 RK3588 is a low power, high performance processor for ARM-based PC and Edge Computing device, personal mobile internet device and other digital multimedia applications, and integrates quad-core Cortex-A76 and quad-core Cortex-A55 with separately NEON coprocessor.